-- Loading data from one encryption zone to another will result in a copy of the data.
-Distcp will be used to speed up the process if the size of the files being copied is higher than the value specified by HIVE_EXEC_COPYFILE_MAXSIZE.
-The minimum size limit for HIVE_EXEC_COPYFILE_MAXSIZE is 32 MB, which can be modified by changing the value for the hive.exec.copyfile.maxsize configuration property. - When loading data to encrypted tables, Cloudera strongly recommends using a landing zone inside the same encryption zone as the table. - Example 1: Loading unencrypted data to an encrypted table There are 2 approaches to doing this. - If you're loading new unencrypted data to an encrypted table, just load the data using the LOAD DATA . . . statement.
-Since the source data does not reside inside the encryption zone, the LOAD statement will result in a copy.
-This is why Cloudera recommends landing data (that you expect to encrypt) inside the destination encryption zone.
-However, this approach may use distop to speed up the copying process if your data is inside HDFS.
+- Loading data from one encryption zone to another results in a copy of the data.
+Distcp is used to speed up the process if the size of the files being copied is higher than the value specified by HIVE\EXEC\COPYFILE\MAXSIZE.
+The minimum size limit for HIVE\EXEC\COPYFILE\MAXSIZE is 32 MB, which you can modify by changing the value for the hive.exec.copyfile.maxsize configuration property. - When loading data to encrypted tables, Cloudera strongly recommends using a landing zone inside the same encryption zone as the table. - Example 1: Loading unencrypted data to an encrypted table Use one of the following methods: - If you are loading new unencrypted data to an encrypted table, use the LOAD DATA ... statement.
+Because the source data is not inside the encryption zone, the LOAD statement results in a copy.
+For this reason, Cloudera recommends landing data that you need to encrypt inside the destination encryption zone.
+You can use distop to speed up the copying process if your data is inside HDFS.